 I’ve had a quick chat with Charles Leclef, the owner of the brewery, and he stresses the fact that he wants to reach a wide audience of different experience levels, not just connoisseurs.
 Also he doesn’t want to be bound by Scottish maturation traditions.
 For now there are no plans for a range of a 5yo, 10yo etc. New expressions are possible but long maturation is not a must.

 You may remember another Gouden Carolus single malt released in 2009.
 That was a totally different whisky, made in column stills at the Filliers genever distillery and matured in Jim Beam casks.
-A slightly quirky whisky.
+A quirky whisky that didn’t convince me.

-The new one is produced in their own pot stills, matured in first fill bourbon barrels with a finish in recharred (virgin) casks.
-Remember it’s made from basically the triple beer mash, but without the hops and aromatics.
-It’s just over three years old and bottled unchill-filtered and natural colour.
+The new one is produced in their own pot stills, matured in first fill bourbon barrels with a finish in red wine casks that are shaved, toasted and re-charred (STR casks, which they named Anker casks).
+Remember it’s basically made from a triple beer mash, but without the hops and aromatics.
+It’s just over three years old and bottled unchill-filtered, with natural colour.
 The 50 cl bottles are only available at the brewery for now, but they will appear in select shops in a few weeks.
 A small visitors centre is planned to open in May 2014.

 This new Gouden Carolus single malt is better than I expected.
 The obvious beer notes of the previous release are gone and replaced by classic malty notes and spiced fresh oak influence.
 Promising.
-Around € 37.
+Around € 45.
+Now also available internationally, from Master of Malt for instance.